vishnu-raju/wallstreetbets_analysis/README.md

 All of the analysis is done in the jupyter notebook.
 Markdown cells were used to assist in walking through the thought process for the individual steps.

-The csv file serves as the data for the analysis.
+The csv file that serves as the data for this analysis can be found [here](https://www.kaggle.com/unanimad/reddit-rwallstreetbets).

 ## Results<a name="results"></a>